connor-cliff/Spotify_Analysis/README.md

 <p align="center">
   <img src="Resources/video.gif" width="1000">
 </p>

-# Business Questions

-- What characteristics appear in high performing tracks?
-- Are featured tracks more successful than solo releases?
-- Does the artists popularity correlate with the tracks popularity?
-- How does track popularity vary by release day?

 # Quick links
 The data used in this project is from: [Spotify Global Music Dataset](https://www.kaggle.com/datasets/wardabilal/spotify-global-music-dataset-20092025?resource=download)